thm-mni-ii/JooMDD/new structure/development/README.md

 copy ProjectWizard.zip\ProjectWizard\classes to EJSL2.9.1.idea-1.0.0-SNAPSHOT.zip\EJSL2.9.1.idea
 copy the part (<extensions ... until < /idea-plugin>) of the wizard plugin.xml file to the eJSL plugin.xml file.
 Past it between .../depends>  (here)  <xi:include...

+###### Project Wizard under PHPStorm ######

+*	If you want to release the plugin for PHPStorm you have to make following ajustments to your IntelliJ installation
+*   Under File|Project Structure|Libaries use the Add-Button to add php-openapi.jar and php.jar located under <your_installation_of_PHPStorm/plugins/php/lib>
+*   Change under Modules|Dependencies Scope to Provided
+*   Add the following dependencies to you plugin.xml
+<depends>com.jetbrains.php</depends>
+<depends>com.intellij.modules.platform</depends>
+In this repo they are already added.
+Please Note that the first dependency has to be deleted if you want the same plugin on IntelliJ

 ##### Generator inclusion #####